refaktor/rye-website/content/meet_rye/specifics/opwords.md

 mygroup: true
 ---

 And we are finally here.
-First noticeable thing that probably hit you in the face if you looked at various Rye examples.
+The following are the first noticeable things that probably hit you in the face when you looked at various Rye examples.

 ## Calling functions